 Acebutolol and diacetolol also appear in breast milk with a milk:plasma ratio of 7.1 and 12.2, respectively.
 Use in nursing mothers is not recommended.

 Safety and effectiveness in pediatric patients have not been established.

 Clinical studies of Acebutolol and other reported clinical experience is inadequate to determine whether there are differences in safety or effectiveness between patients above or below age 65.
-Elderly subjects evidence greater bioavailability of Acebutolol (see CLINICAL PHARMACOLOGY - Pharmacokinetics and Metabolism), presumably because of age related reduction in first-pass metabolism and renal function.
-Therefore, it may be appropriate to start elderly patients at the low end of the dosing range (see DOSAGE AND ADMINISTRATION - Use in Older Patients).
+Elderly subjects evidence greater bioavailability of Acebutolol (see CLINICAL PHARMACOLOGY - Pharmacokentics and Metabolism), presumably because of age-related reduction in first-pass metabolism and renal function.
+Therefore, it may be appropriate to start elderly patients at the low end of the dosing range (see DOSAGE AND ADMISTRATION - Use in Older Patients).

 Acebutolol is well tolerated in properly selected patients.
 Most adverse reactions have been mild, not required discontinuation of therapy, and tended to decrease as duration of treatment increases.

 The following table shows the frequency of treatment-related side effects derived from controlled clinical trials in patients with hypertension, angina pectoris, and arrhythmia.
 These patients received Acebutolol, propranolol, or hydrochlorothiazide as monotherapy, or placebo.

 The following selected (potentially important) side effects were seen in up to 2% of Acebutolol patients: